2021 FIA World Endurance Championship: Calendar

 A calendar was revealed in December 2019 at the 8 Hours of Bahrain.
 Due to the COVID-19 pandemic, the previous season was extended into November 2020.
-However, the 2021 season will return to an annual calendar entirely instead of a winter calendar.
+However, the 2021 season returned to an annual calendar entirely instead of a winter calendar.
 A calendar for the 2021 season was announced during the 2020 24 Hours of Le Mans event.
 The calendar featured six rounds as opposed to eight and saw the removal of the 6 Hours of Silverstone, 6 Hours of Shanghai and Lone Star Le Mans when compared with the 2019–20 calendar as well as the addition of the 6 Hours of Monza.
 The decision to run a six-round series was made to save on costs due to the financial impact of the pandemic.
 The 1000 Miles of Sebring was initially scheduled for 19 March 2021 as the first round of the season, but was cancelled in response to the COVID-19 pandemic and replaced by a race of the same length at Portimão on 4 April 2021.
 That same race would also be itself later postponed to 13 June, making Spa the site of the preseason Prologue and the first race of the season.
 The 24 Hours of Le Mans was originally scheduled to be run on the 12 and 13 June but was later postponed until 21–22 August for an increased chance of running the race with spectators.
 The 6 Hours of Fuji was cancelled due to ongoing travel restrictions in Japan, and was replaced by a 6-hour event in Bahrain.